ipdxco/sorted-pr-checks/README.md

   - uses: ipdxco/sorted-pr-checks@v1
 ```

-## What templates are available
+## What templates are available?

-The [./templates] directory contains all the available templates.
+The [templates](./templates) directory contains all the available templates.
 They follow the _lodash.template_ syntax.
 You can choose one of the ready-made templates or implement one yourself!

 ### sorted_by_result (default)